 The My Great Story campaign is the largest NDSS public awareness initiative, with over 600 stories from all over the country in the collection.
 The goal of the campaign is to ignite a new way of thinking about people with Down syndrome by sharing stories written by and about them.
 The stories are submitted by self-advocates, their family members, friends, teachers, coworkers, coaches and more - anyone who has a story to share that highlights the abilities and accomplishments of someone with Down syndrome is encouraged to share it!

 The My Great Story campaign also has voting and commenting features, so share your story and spread the word!
 The top voted story each month wins the My Great Story of the Month Contest.

 NDSS Your Way: Fundraise Your Way

 NDSS Your Way invites you to compete, celebrate and create with us through our online fundraising program that is geared towards independent fundraisers interested in raising money on behalf of NDSS.
 Down Syndrome Awareness Month is a great time to start!
-Through Team NDSS, NDSS Celebrations or NDSS New Ideas we invite you to have a bake sale, grow a mustache, run a marathon, throw a party, organize a bowl-a-thon - however you do it, do it for NDSS and do it Your Way!
+We invite you to have a bake sale, grow a mustache, run a marathon, throw a party, organize a bowl-a-thon - however you do it, do it for NDSS and do it Your Way!